cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

   resolve_address: cosmos185gc7c296w0xjlq9kjdt6gghnqvdmyckv64e7a
 ```

-List the keys and check to see who successfully reserved `bob.cosmos`
+List the keys with the below command and check to see who successfully reserved `bob.cosmos`

 ```shell
 ./build/cosmappd keys list --home $HOME/.cosmappd --keyring backend test
 ```

-Match the two addresses and the owner should be `val1`
+Match the two addresses from the query and keys.
+The owner should be `val1`

 ## Mitigating Front-running with Vote Extensions Steps

-1. Create new types in `abci/types.go`

-Think about what exactly we will need for each `Type`.
-Keep in mind we are also using our own mempool for the ordering of transactions.
+To initiate the process, we introduce new types within the `abci/types.go` file.
+Carefully consider the specific requirements for each Type, bearing in mind that we utilise our own mempool for transaction ordering.

 ```go
 package abci